Aerial view of a city skyline with a river running through the city, surrounding buildings, roads, and green spaces on a partly cloudy day.

 The Trucks Off Our Streets (TOOS) Coalition is a citywide group working to reduce residential truck traffic and improve air quality across Detroit.
 Formed in summer 2024 with support from the Fred and Barbara Erb Family Foundation, TOOS works in partnership with Community Action Plan for Healthy Environments through the University of Michigan to connect residents, community organizations, and city leaders from all seven Detroit districts.

-TOOS is united in the push for citywide truck route policies as members employ their collective power to reach over 35,000 residents across Detroit, conduct community-led truck counts and industrial monitoring that began in the 1980s, mobilize residents to engage in permit hearings, and educate decision-makers about the health impacts of truck traffic and industrial pollution, such as fugitive dust.
+TOOS is united in advancing citywide truck route solutions by empowering residents and partners to hold decision-makers accountable for existing environmental and public health policies.
+Coalition members collectively reach over 35,000 Detroit residents, conduct community-led truck counts and industrial monitoring rooted in decades of resident science, mobilize community participation in public processes such as permit hearings, and educate stakeholders about the health impacts of truck traffic and industrial pollution, including fugitive dust.

 Want to get Involved In TOOS?